sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 ### Configure SRM Toolchain installation

-Installing the SRM toolchain will install Prometheus, AlertManager and Grafana versions as per the configuration below and can be changed.
+Installing the SRM toolchain will install Prometheus, alert Manager and Grafana versions as per the configuration below and can be changed.

 ```
 prometheus_image_tag: v2.23.0